dhowe/dialogic/README.md

 Each section of text in a Dialogic script is known as a [CHAT](https://github.com/dhowe/dialogic/wiki/Command-Reference#chat).
-Each CHAT has a unique LABEL and contains one or more COMMANDs.
-When a CHAT is run, each COMMAND is executed in order, until all have been run, or the system branches to a new CHAT.
+Each chat has a unique name and contains one or more commands.
+When a chat is run, each command is executed in order, until all have been run, or the system branches to a new chat.

 The simplest command is [SAY](https://github.com/dhowe/dialogic/wiki/Commands#say) which simply echoes the given output: